Sixfields Stadium: Vision

 In December 2003, the football club secured a 150-year lease on the ground from the local council.
-The owners of Northampton Town, David and Tony Cardoza, proposed to redevelop the whole ground, doubling capacity into a 15,000 all-seater stadium.
+The then owners of Northampton Town, David and Tony Cardoza, proposed to redevelop the whole ground, doubling capacity into a 15,000 all-seater stadium.
 This would start by adding executive boxes and a further 2,000 seats to the West Stand, whilst expanding the clubs offices and facilities.
 The other stands would then be expanded and joined to create a 'bowl' stadium.
 The new complex would also feature a hotel, coinciding with one of the stands at the County Ground being known as The Hotel End.

 The proposed expansion would be largely financed by associated development, such as new shops and the hotel.
 As these associated developments would not comply with national government policy on restricting out-of-town retail development, the plans for stadium expansion have not progressed to the stage where a formal planning application has been made.
 In 2009, the Northampton Retail Strategy was produced by consultants CACI for Northampton Borough Council.
 This study concluded that further out-of-town retail development would harm the existing town centre.